 While good funeral plans cover most of the costs associated with a funeral, no plans cover everything.
 Burial plots, headstones, flowers and wakes are never included in a funeral plan - although some do allow you to put extra money aside for these.
 Many funeral plan providers focus too much on what is covered and gloss over what isn't.

-In our recent research report, "Is the prepaid funeral planning market working well for consumers?", almost half of those who had bought a contribution funeral plan believed that there would be nothing left for their family to pay when they died.
+In our 2017 report, "Is the prepaid funeral planning market working well for consumers?", almost half of those who had bought a contribution funeral plan believed that there would be nothing left for their family to pay when they died.
 In reality, their plans would be unlikely to cover everything.

 Furthermore, around three-quarters of funeral plan holders wrongly believed that the market is regulated by the Financial Conduct Authority.